Pricing Your Property

 Determining the best asking price for a home is one of the most challenging and important aspects of selling it.

 In fact, it’s a balancing act.
 On the one hand, you don’t want to set a price so high that it discourages showings and serious offers from qualified, motivated buyers who would otherwise determine your property’s top market value.
 On the other hand, you don’t want to set a price so low that it attracts a lot of interest but sets the stage for offers and negotiations that will get you less than had you been more aggressive.
-This balance is depicted in the Pricing Pyramid below.

 So What’s Your Home Really Worth?